laelbarlow/amoebae/README.md

 ## Protocol

-See the [detailed workflow
+See the [workflow
-protocol](documentation/detailed_workflow_protocol.md) for instructions and guidelines for running the AMOEBAE workflow.
+protocol](documentation/workflow_protocol.md) for instructions and guidelines for running the AMOEBAE workflow.